 This is the big choice, some boats take you out to permanently moored pontoons, these things are huge and come with underwater viewing galleries, mini submarines, helmet diving, all sorts of frills.
 These may be a better option for really small children or people who know they aren’t going to snorkel.

-My choice would be the smaller reef boats, the ones that take you to the outer reef and stop at 2 or 3 snorkel sites during the day.
+My choice os usually the smaller reef boats, the ones that take you to the outer reef and stop at 2 or 3 snorkel sites during the day.
 You see a better reef.
 There will be fewer people in the water and you receive a more personal service.

 Is Snorkeling or Scuba Diving Better?

-You have to be qualified to dive, it takes a few days.
-You must have a medical, it can be very expensive, there is an exam, but scuba diving is so cool it’s worth it.
+You have to be qualified to dive and the course takes a few days.
+It can be very expensive, there is an exam, but scuba diving is worth it.
+Some reef boats do offer trial dives.

-It will cost you an arm and a leg to learn on the reef up here in Port Douglas because of those long boat trips.
+It will cost you an arm and a leg to learn to scuba dive on the reef up here in Port Douglas because of those long boat trips.
 If you can find somewhere to learn to dive from a beach, such as Magnetic Island, it’s generally cheaper.
-Maybe read about the time I almost died scuba diving first!
-But don’t let it put you off, it made it into my travel horror stories, but not my travel regrets.
+Maybe read about the time I almost died scuba diving first.
+But don’t let it put you off, I still dive.

 I’ve snorkeled in many countries now, the Great Barrier Reef is big business and unlike anything I’ve seen elsewhere, it’s slick and well managed.
-Conservation is always a big consideration.
+Conservation is always a big consideration and by visiting the reef you are helping to save it.
+Tourism dollars send a powerful message to governments that would otherwise see it destroyed.
 Thanks for reading, come back soon!